4d/docs/docs/ORDA/ordaClasses.md

 Similarly, computed attributes can be included in **sorts**.
 When a computed attribute is used in a ORDA sort, the attribute is calculated once per entity examined.
 Just like in queries, this is sufficient in many cases.
 However, computed attributes can implement a `Function orderBy` that substitutes other attributes during the sort, thus increasing performance.

-Once defined, computed attributes can be used and handle as any dataclass attribute, i.e. they will be processed by [entity class](API/EntityClass.md) or [entity selection class](API/EntitySelectionClass.md) functions.

 ### How to define computed attributes